 • What design elements install trust/confidence in users?

 To build a website that actually works for its audience, I needed to reveal how users think, feel, and behave on TTA’s site—and pinpoint the gaps keeping them from choosing a program with confidence.
+I focused on uncovering the following information through my research.

 I also analyzed two competitors (shared with me by TTA), Team LocoFIT & 10-week Tone and Shed to better understand what makes TTA unique compared to other training programs.
-By examining how top coaches communicate, connect, and coach online, I uncovered key opportunities for TTA to differentiate their brand and elevate the client experience.

 Screen grabs from the stakeholders original website: (top to bottom) hero section, services page, pricing, about the coaches.